BryanYehuda/SubmissionDuaMFWDE/README.md

-# SubmissionSatuMFWDE
+# Submission Dua MFWDE

 ## English
-### This is a repository for storing code that will be used in the submission of one in the "Becoming a Front-End Web Developer Expert" class from Dicoding.
+### This is a repository for storing code that will be used in the submission of two in the "Becoming a Front-End Web Developer Expert" class from Dicoding.

 #### In this class we will learn:
 - Responsive Layout with Mobile First Approach: Applying a responsive layout using a grid system, media queries, off screen canvas, and other small things that can increase display responsiveness.
 In the implementation, we will use a mobile-first approach.